shouldsee/pype/README.md

       - option_3: allow overwrite if Pype name matches,ignore runtime stream.
       - option 4: allow overwrite what-so-ever
     - use a constructor to delay the specification of directory until runtime.
-  - also allows binds to a single file.
+  - [needtest] also allows binds to a single file.
-  - when Pype is executed, the bound meta file gets updated.
+  - [DONE] when Pype is executed, the bound meta file gets updated.
     - possible back-injection by file-watching?
   - when creating new directories, consider new Pypes.
   - contextManager to construct `Pype`.